Hassan9001/X-Ray_Classification_with_PyTorch/README.md

 # X-Ray_Classification_with_PyTorch
-Deep neural network model to classifying patient pneumonia with chest X-ray.
+Deep neural network model to classify the presense of pneumonia in a patient using their chest X-ray.